xDankTankx/TriviaGame-CS457/README.md

    - Each client enters their username upon connecting and sees the updated game state.
    - During their turn, players answer questions by entering the option number corresponding to their chosen answer.
    - Points are awarded for correct answers, and scores are updated in real time.
-   - The game continues until all questions are answered, and the winner is determined based on the final scores.
+   - The game continues until all questions are answered, or the winner is crowned after 5 correct guesses.
    </br>

 ### Game Flow: